Hoaas/Supybot-plugins/AtB/README.txt

-AtB
----

 AtB is bus company in Trondheim, Norway.
 This plugin uses api.busbuddy.no to deliver realtime information about some routes.
 Also capable of calculating some prices.
 Probably out of date now.

 Example usage:
 19:06:00 <@Hoaas> !atb Berg